-A new option AD-enable the Volume is introduced in OES 2015.
-This option is available only if the Pool containing the NSS volumes is media upgraded.
+The AD-enable the Volume option is available only if the Pool containing the NSS volumes is media upgraded.
 If the volume is already AD-enabled, this option is disabled.

 11 Click Finish.

 The move can take a few minutes to several hours, depending on how much data needs to be moved.